0xPolygonMiden/miden-base/docs/architecture/note.md

 - **Public Notes:** The full `Note` data is stored, providing transparency for applications requiring public state visibility.

 After validation, `Note`s become “live” and eligible for discovery and eventual consumption.

+#### Ephemeral notes

+Accounts can consume `Note`s before they are formally recorded by the network.
+Those notes are called ephemeral notes.
+They are erased - created and consumed - before an entry is made in the Notes DB.
+This is safe to do since the proving system knows this `Note` was produced and was consumed.
+In a way this is similar to aggregating multiple account updates into a single one.

+As an example, `Tx1` produces `Note` `N` and `Tx2` consumes `Note` `N`.
+The account executing `Tx2` might not want to wait for the block to be finalized.
+So it can decided to consume `Note` `N` as ephemeral `Note` in the same block as `Tx1` happens.
+In theory, `Tx2` could again create a `Note` `M`, which can also be consumed in the very same block.
+Accounts can build dependent chains of transactions only bound by the time it takes to create a client-side proof.

+This reduces the load and storage requirements of the network and can occur at both the batch and block production level.
+Ephemeral `Note`s can be used to allow for sub-second transactions on an order-book exchange.

+> **Info**
+> - Ephemeral `Note`s leak their ID to the operator that erases them, e.g., if a note is private the contents still remain private but the fact that transaction `Tx2` consumed note `N` becomes public (which does not happen with regular private notes).

 ### Note discovery